How may we help you?

 Unlike file systems that ride on top of block storage devices, Swarm object storage provides a single, flat address space to store content.
 Information about the file in Swarm is stored with the object using metadata (that is, data about the data).
 In file-based storage, information about the file is stored in the file system while the file itself is fused to a specific hardware location through file hierarchies, folder names and physical disk location (inodes and blocks).
 Swarm stores files as whole objects or object segments in contiguous disk space and only needs to manage a single UUID for each piece of content.
 This approach virtualizes information from the hardware layer, enabling the movement of objects throughout the storage system and the continuous evolution of hardware while maintaining data integrity and durability.
 For a more detailed comparison between block storage and object storage, read the blog What’s the Difference Between Block, File and Object-based Data Storage?.

 Does Swarm support custom metadata?

 Yes, Swarm allows custom metadata to be defined by applications to uniquely describe content objects.
 Swarm stores all metadata with actual content and it is persisted through its lifecycle.
 Other metadata elements include number of replicas to be maintained, erasure coding scheme, retention period, content type, file name and originating application.
 Swarm also supports a special metadata element called the Lifepoint™.
-To learn more about the use of metadata with object storage, watch this webinar on demand.
+To learn more watch how to use metadata with object storage.